autoseg/ruby-style-guide/README.md

 * <a name="bool-methods-prefix"></a>
-  Avoid prefixing predicate methods with the auxiliary verbs such as `is`, `does`, or `can`.
+  Avoid prefixing predicate methods with the auxiliary verbs such as `is`, or `does`.
 These words are redundant and inconsistent with the style of boolean methods in the Ruby core library, such as `empty?` and `include?`.
 <sup>[[link](#bool-methods-prefix)]</sup>